MoneroXyz/backend/README.md

-Queries both providers for IN → XMR and XMR → OUT pairs.
+Queries all providers for IN → XMR and XMR → OUT pairs.

 Calculates implied provider fee.